Actindo-AG/Documentation/RetailSuiteAccounting/Operation/11_CreateBalanceCarriedForward.md

 5. If necessary, change the posting date in the *Posting date* field.
 By default, the first day of the new fiscal year is preselected.

-6. If necessary, select the appropriate option(s) in the *Cost accounting* field.
+6. Select the appropriate option(s) in the *Cost accounting* field if you also want to carry forward cost centers, cost units or inactive cost centers/units.

 7. Select the *Delete old balances carried forward from selected FY* checkbox if necessary.

 [comment]: <> (Was genau passiert dann?
 Wird empfohlen, das zu machen?
 Oder könnte das Probleme geben, weil Daten gelöscht werden?
-Weitere Info notwendig.)
+Weitere Info notwendig. -> Unsicher, ob es überhaupt funktioniert.)

 8. Click the [CONTINUE] button.
 The *Retrieve account balances* window is displayed.